MetPX/sarracenia/doc/Admin.rst

   root@boule:~#
   root@boule:~# chsh -s /bin/bash sarra  # for comfort

-When Using SSL (aka amqps), verification prevents the use of *localhost*.
+When Using TLS (aka amqps), verification prevents the use of *localhost*.
 Even for access on the local machine, the fully qualified hostname must be used.
 Next::